 Kaolinite is the closest thing we have to pure clay mineral.
 Clays that have been deposited at or near their site of alteration.
 They typically are contaminated by rocks and mineral particles that must be removed by processing.
 The cleanest and lowest iron clays are from this type of deposit.
 Kaolins are primary clays.

-A Grolleg based porcelain (right) vs. #6 Tile Kaolin based porcelain
+A Grolleg based cone 10R porcelain (left) vs. 25-Porcelain

 Fired color of a New Zealand based porcelain compared to other bodies

 The whitest test bar here is a New-Zealand-kaolin-based cone 6 porcelain (employs VeeGum for plasticity).
 Immediately to the left of it are three North American-koalin-based bodies using standard bentonites.
 The bar to is right in a Grolleg based body that uses a standard bentonite rather than a white burning one.
 All are plastic.

 The white one feels smoother, but it is actually far coarser.
 Why?